LIMS and ELN what is the difference?

 - Raw data management

-- Data Analytics / Visualisation
+- Data Analytics / Visualization

 ELN out of the box?